JetBrains/kotlin-web-site/docs/reference/design-patterns.md

                 var rollNo: Int)
 ```

-The pattern might be improoved by requaring field immutability and prohibiting nullable values.
+The pattern might be improved by requiring field immutability and prohibiting nullable values.
 Here is the same class with removed setters, added nullable checks for `name` and generated [data](https://kotlinlang.org/docs/reference/data-classes.html) methods such as `toString`, `equals`, `hashCode` and some other.

 ``` kotlin